Top 10 Bluehost Alternatives

 Multiple Management Levels

 I mentioned near the beginning of the article that our list will also include some highly specialized providers and Vultr definitely fits that bill.
 The company focuses entirely on cloud computing solutions, which makes this alternative particularly appealing to developers.
-Bluehost doesn’t offer cloud hosting services of its own so if that’s what you’re after, you’re going to have to look elsewhere.
-Vultr is a very good place to start because it is one of the most reliable companies in this particular area.
+Bluehost doesn’t offer cloud hosting services of its own so if that’s what you’re after, you’re going to have to look to Vultr or one of its competitors.
+But Vultr is a very good place to start because it is one of the most reliable companies in this particular area.

 Cloud computing is all about scalability and performance, which is why this type of hosting is used by some of the biggest companies in the game.
 The disadvantage of cloud hosting is that it is generally not as user-friendly as shared hosting.
 After all, the target audience consists mainly of developers and big businesses.
 Fortunately, Vultr is different as the company’s platform is very easy to work with and comes with tools meant to make your life easier, including a cPanel.